This article has been updated from a post originally published on 1/28/19.

 Staying physically active

 As we get older, it’s natural for us to tire more easily, for muscles to weaken a bit, and to lose some range of motion.
-But, none of that needs to happen quickly, or early in life.
-And, none of that means we need to give up on exercise and let our bodies waste away.
+But regular exercise is vital to every organ in the body and when it comes to motion, every little bit counts.

-Instead, focusing on regular, daily exercise at a moderate pace can help keep our cardiovascular system clean and healthy, strengthen bones and muscles, and maintain flexibility.
+So focus on regular, daily exercise at a moderate pace, such as a 20 minute walk.
+It will help keep your cardiovascular system clean and healthy, strengthen bones and muscles, and maintain flexibility.
 Moderate exercise has also been linked to improved mood, mild pain relief, and a longer life expectancy.

 Staying mentally active